January is Stalking Awareness Month.

 If you start feeling overwhelmed or anxious, a campus counselor can help you find practical solutions to personal or academic problems.

-Counseling Services Overview
+Counseling and Psychological Services Overview

 Dallas College recognizes that you’re a whole person – not just a student.
 Your academic success depends on your personal development and emotional health.